PetrKorab/Arabica/paper.md

 Journal of Economics, and Review of Economic Studies).

 A heatmap in Figure 2 plots the most frequent terms with a specified frequency.
-The line plot in Figure 3 displays the most frequent concepts in an alternative form, and Figure 4. shows aggregated sentiment with two turning points (the 2007 - 2009 financial crisis and the end of the Great Moderation period in economics in 2002).
+The line plot in Figure 3 displays the most frequent concepts in an alternative form for a shorter period, and Figure 4. shows aggregated sentiment with two turning points (the 2007 - 2009 financial crisis and the end of the Great Moderation period in economics in 2002).
 The meta-data is collected from Constellate.org.

 ![Figure 1.\label{fig:Word cloud}](word_cloud.png)